Are you in your 60s and still confused about your upcoming retirement options? You’re not alone!

 In particular, don’t be taken in by strangers calling you, emailing you, coming to your door or taking out ads in newspapers, websites or magazines telling you that they have a fabulous, sure-fire investment opportunity for your money.

-- Just say ‘no’ to anyone who is not a bona fide financial advisor, whose advice you have paid for.
+3. Just say ‘no’ to anyone who is not a bona fide financial adviser, whose advice you have to pay for.

 You have time to make your own mind up so don’t let anyone lead you off-track.